arialp/SimplePrimeTest/README.md

 # Simple Prime Test

 This C project provides utilities to determine if a number is prime and to find all prime divisors of a given number.
 The project is designed to handle integers up to `2^63 - 1` (the maximum value for `long long` in C).

 It uses a trial division method of primality test to find the smallest prime factor of a number, or all prime factors of a number, if the user wishes so.

-This program does have memory leak(s).
-I'll fix them after I learn using valgrind.
+~~This program does have memory leak(s).
+I'll fix them after I learn using valgrind.~~ Fixed in 1.2.

 ## Features